cyborgbackup/cyborgbackup/docs/user/configuration.rst

 A repository must be defined to start backup.
 The path must be in URI format as the following : **user@fqdn:path**

+CyBorgBackup will try connect using SSH to this URI.

 .. warning::
     Same as the SSH Key configuration, the user defined in the path must have the CyBorgBackup SSK Key configured in authorized_keys file.